Fiscal Sponsorship

 When will I know if I’ve been awarded a grant?

-If you have submitted an LOI and are invited to submit a full proposal and then submit the full proposal, we will notify you by early March.
-If you are awarded an honorarium, we’ll ask that you not share the news widely until we release a public announcement several days later.
+If you are invited to submit a full proposal, and then submit the full proposal, we will notify you by early March.
+If you are awarded an honorarium, we’ll ask you to confirm within a few days and hold off on sharing the news widely until we release a public announcement soon after.

 LOI-specific FAQs

-Why does the Burning Man Art Department use an LOI process?
+Why does Burning Man use an LOI process?

 Submitting a full grant proposal can be time consuming.
 The LOI is a much shorter application, which will save everyone time and effort.
 Before instituting the LOI process, we would receive applications each year that didn’t match our stated criteria.
 With the LOI process, if your proposed installation isn’t a good fit for the program you won’t have spent the time on a full proposal.